POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

                                 if :samp:`suppress`, no warnings are printed
     fmt              "posydon"  grid format; only :samp:`posydon` is currently supported
-    \*\*grid_kwargs             further grid properties can be specified in a dictionary
+    \*\*grid_kwargs             further grid configuration properties can be specified in a dictionary
     ===============  =========  ===========

-The :samp:`PSyGrid` object has the following grid properties:
+The :samp:`PSyGrid` object has the following grid configuration properties:

 .. _tab_grid_properties:

-.. table:: Grid properties
+.. table:: Grid configuration properties

     ==============================  ============  ===========
     Property                        Default       Description